-DeAnna Cochran Jewelry creates handcrafted modern day heirlooms from metals studios in both Texas and Georgia.
-The jewelry brand has been recognized by media worldwide and gained attention for its multiple charity-driven collections.
-But there is much more to her personal story.
-Behind the brand is artist DeAnna Cochran with a faith driven passion to create pieces with a meaning.
-Her mission is to create jewelry that both tells a story and starts meaningful dialog about some of her favorite causes.
+Metalsmith and Designer DeAnna Cochran creates handcrafted modern day heirlooms from metals studios in both Texas and Georgia.
+The Artist’s faith driven passion is to create pieces with a meaning.
+Jewelry that tells a story and starts meaningful dialog about some of her favorite causes.

-Her passion for jewelry design began at a young age at her Aunt’s jewelry store.
+Her passion for jewelry design began at her Aunt’s jewelry store when she was teen.
 She fell in love with the creative process.
 She designed her very first ring from some old gold and diamond pieces.
 She wanted to bring new life to old pieces.
 Her formal study of jewelry design was at the University of North Texas.
 She obtained her Bachelor of Fine Arts in metalwork.
 It wasn’t until after 15 successful years in a Tech Industry corporate career where she was able to travel the world, worked with some of the best minds in the industry, and gained inspiration from many cultures, that DeAnna Cochran Jewelry was launched.

 During the artist’s corporate days, she met her husband Stacey.
 The couple’s first child Jackson was born four months premature in 2004.
 The couple lost their son before he was one month old.
 Forever changed by this experience she began creating memorial jewelry as a way of healing.
 After the birth of her second child, she knew this was her calling.
 She retired from the corporate world leaving her position as the company’s first global operations Six Sigma Black Belt (practice that applies statistical analysis to processes to ensure high standards).
 She now focuses on DeAnna Cochran Jewelry full time.